Saskatchewan

-Residents primarily live in the southern prairie half of the province, while the northern half is mostly forested and sparsely populated.
-Roughly half live in the province's largest city Saskatoon or the provincial capital Regina.
-Other notable cities include Prince Albert, Moose Jaw, Yorkton, Swift Current, North Battleford, Estevan, Weyburn, Melfort, and the border city Lloydminster.
+Saskatchewanians live primarily in the southern prairie half of the province, while the northern half is mostly forested and sparsely populated.
+Roughly half live in the two largest cities, Regina (the provincial capital) and Saskatoon (the largest city).
+Other notable cities include Prince Albert, Moose Jaw, Yorkton, Swift Current, North Battleford, Estevan, Weyburn, Melfort, and the border city of Lloydminster.
 English is the primary language of the province, with 82.4% of Saskatchewanians speaking English as their first language.

-Saskatchewan has been inhabited for thousands of years by indigenous groups.
-Europeans first explored the area in 1690 and first settled in the area in 1774.
+Saskatchewan has been inhabited for thousands of years by indigenous peoples.
+Europeans first explored any part of the province in 1690 and first settled in the area in 1774.
 It became a province in 1905, carved out from the vast North-West Territories, which had until then included most of the Canadian Prairies.
-In the early 20th century, the province became known as a stronghold for Canadian social democracy; North America's first social-democratic government was elected in 1944.
-The province's economy is based on agriculture, mining, and energy.
+In the early 20th century, the province became known as a stronghold for Canadian social democracy, with the 1944 provincial election electing North America's first socialist government to office.

-Saskatchewan is presently governed by premier Scott Moe, a member of the Saskatchewan Party which has been in power since 2007.